Resident Guides & FAQ

 Late Fee Policy

 Your rental agreement states the amount you will be charged for each returned check.
-Our current fee is $35.00 for each check returned.
 You will be charged this fee even if the check clears upon re-submission to the bank.
 In addition, if the returned check is for payment of rent, you will be charged a late fee through the date the check clears the bank on re-submission or until you provide certified funds to pay for the returned check.
-Depending upon the date the check is returned, you also may receive a three-day notice of non-compliance with your rental agreement.

 Gas and Electric Service

-For the large majority of our properties, National Grid provides gas and electric service, proof of service is required by giving us your account numer at or before the time you are given your keys.
+For the large majority of our properties, National Grid provides gas and electric service, proof of service is required by giving us your account number three days before your scheduled key pickup.

 Maintenance and repairs are generally the items of most concern to our residents.
-For maintenance emergencies during 8:30am-5:00pm, please call our office at (518) 798-0674.
-After 5 pm all emergency maintenance calls are to be made to (518) 832-1369 after hours answering service.
+For maintenance emergencies only during 8:30am-5:00pm, please contact Nicole Palmer at (518) 798-0674 ex.
+103. After 5 pm all emergency maintenance calls are to be made to (518) 832-1369 our after hours answering service.

-Minor maintenance issues should be reported to the leasing office during normal business hours.
+Non-Emergency maintenance issues must be in writing.
 We will attempt to complete minor repairs as quickly as possible, taking emergencies is our first priority, regardless of date or time received.
 All maintenance request must be in writing.
-Your may use fax, hand written request or web site request in the resident section of the site.
+You may fax, mail hand written request, or submit online through resident portal using our website in the resident login section of the site.

 You will be billed for a service call under the following circumstances: